 - It is strongly recommended that you apply for readmission as soon as you know when you’ll return, and well in advance of these deadlines, to secure the earliest possible registration time for the next semester.

 - You can complete all degree requirements within the eight-semester limit (four-semester limit for transfer students);

-- You resolve all relevant issues from the checklist on the Application for Readmission [PDF] before submitting your application;
+- You resolve all relevant issues from the checklist on the Guidelines for Applying for Readmission [PDF] before submitting your application;

-- You withdrew in good academic standing (readmission on academic probation requires an evaluative discussion with your adviser well before the deadline before a decision will be made on your application);
+- You withdrew in good academic standing (readmission on academic probation requires an evaluative discussion with your advisor well before the deadline before a decision will be made on your application);

 - University Health Service (UHS) has released your registration block, if you had a medical withdrawal and were required to get UHS approval for readmission; and

 - You were not dismissed from the University.
-(If you have been dismissed from the University, please consult with an adviser about how to appeal for readmission after dismissal.)
+(If you have been dismissed from the University, please consult with an advisor about how to appeal for readmission after dismissal.)

 Students pursuing simultaneous degrees must receive approval from both colleges.